-Preparing to harvest your cannabis: Not only will harvesting your cannabis early mean loss of yield it can also change the euphoric feeling is creates when consumed.
+Preparing to harvest your cannabis: Not only will harvesting your cannabis early means a loss of yield it can also change the euphoric feeling it creates when consumed.
 Cannabis harvested early tends to create a head high experience for the user.
-This high can cause headache, nausea and anxiety in some people.
+This high can cause a headache, nausea, and anxiety in some people.
 If you harvest later the buzz will change and become more stony, relaxed and give you the feeling of heavy eyelids.

 It’s important to pay attention to the cannabis while it’s growing, and also figure out what works for you.
 However, there are some general rules to follow.

 Here’s a tip to fatten up your buds and make them taste better during the last two weeks of growth before harvesting.
 Stop all nutrients and switch your water mixture to contain a tablespoon of blackstrap molasses.
 This process will remove the nutrient flavors from your cannabis while adding a sweet flavor to your buds.
 This process also adds sugar to the water which is used by the plant to fatten up your buds.
 Many Bloom formulas will contain sugar for just this purpose.

 Some growers also feed their marijuana plants one teaspoon of blackstrap molasses per gallon of water during the last two weeks to help produce bigger and tastier buds.

 When to Harvest Your Weed